 The beauty of the gladiolus extends far beyond the obvious ties to its past.
 This is among the most expressive plants in the world, and it’s also symbolic of traits like loyalty, integrity, remembrance, and strong character.
 Available in an array of colors, the gladiolus also takes on individual meaning based on those hues.
 Red gladioli represent passionate love, while yellow is symbolic of friendship.
 Pink reflects maternal instincts and compassion.
 Purple is symbolic of grace and a little bit of mystery, and white expresses purity and innocence.

 They’re enormous.
 They can be a little stiff.
 They’re often associated with arrangements from a different era.
 But the truth is that the gladiolus is about as everlasting and important a flower as the planet has ever produced.
 It’s graceful, elegant, and available in many different varieties.
-It’s no wonder that it’s the official birth flower for August!
+It’s no wonder that it’s the official birth flower for August, making them the perfect birthday flowers for August babies!
 By their very nature, those born during one of the hottest months of the year are known for their charisma and outgoing personality.
 The same traits are often linked to gladioli, a truly fearless variety.

 The gladiolus is also traditionally given to couples celebrating their 40th anniversary.
 Given that the flower is associated with enduring love and infatuation, it’s a fitting choice for the couple who have spent at least four decades together.
 Why not surprise them with a lavish arrangement brimming with red?
 It’s perfect to put on display thanks to its elaborate appearance.